open-wc/open-wc/docs/faq/lit-element-lifecycle.md

   }

   /**
-   * Called when an update was trigger, before rendering.
+   * Called when an update was triggered, before rendering.
 Receives a Map of changed
    * properties, and their previous values.
 This can be used for modifying or setting
    * new properties before a render occurs.
    */